 Agree On Expectations

-- How can we accomplish what we need to while prioritizing mental health?
+- How do we handle deadlines while prioritizing mental health?

 If you’d like help with the design, planning, and/or facilitation of a day designed to help your team members feel seen, heard, acknowledged and appreciated, we’d be happy to help with off-the-shelf options or something completely customized with different topics and modalities.